epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

    -  files should not have any participant or sample IDs
    -  mask phenotype counts lower than 10 (e.g. if the results show 3 people have lung cancer, this should be masked) And more details in the example below.
 5. On SRCP, the Data Manager copies (not moves) the files to the user’s “download” triage folder and notifies the user.
-Check that the "read" permission is set for "everyone", otherwise the user won't be able to access the files.
+Check that the "read" permission is set for "others", otherwise the user won't be able to access the files.
 6. The user connects to their “download” triage folder using SFTP and :ref:`downloads the files<SFTP-download>`

 Example of enabling a user to download files from SRCP using WinSCP